Back to Portfolio

 AI Prototyping

 This is where the workflow becomes genuinely different from traditional design practice.
-I feed the product proposal document into Lovable and generate a clickable, visually structured prototype.
+I feed the product proposal document into an AI prototyping tool and generate a clickable, visually structured prototype.
 What would have taken two to three weeks in Figma takes hours.
 But the output isn't done.

 This is where my background as a trained designer and healthcare domain specialist becomes the product:

-Information hierarchy — AI doesn't know what a care coordinator considers primary versus supporting detail.
-I restructure visual weight and progressive disclosure based on how coordinators actually think about patient priority.
+Information hierarchy — AI doesn't know what a user considers primary versus supporting detail.
+I restructure visual weight and progressive disclosure based on how the actual user thinks about their work — what needs to catch the eye immediately versus what lives in a secondary panel.

 Complex interactions — Some interactions require disproportionate prompting effort.
 Knowing when to stop prompting and instead document the interaction spec for engineering is itself a skill.